johnroutledge/milestone-project-4/README.md

 *Basket Page*
 * Shows all the products in the basket.
-* The ability to ammend items in the basket.
+* The ability to amend items in the basket.
 * Also shows the total amount due, delivery costs and any applicable discount.

 *Checkout Page*